evanwinter/experience-manager-htl.en/help/using/global-objects.md

 Each of the following objects is backed by the corresponding Java object.

-The most useful variables in the table below are highlighted in bold.

 | Variable Name |Description |  |
 |---|---|---|
 | `component` | `com.day.cq.wcm.api.components.Component` |  |